swails/blog/docs/software-development-architecture/main.md

 Publishing your libraries to package manager repositories makes it easy to deploy well-defined, reproducible production environments to any computer infrastructure in your organization.
 This includes developer machines, a private data center, or either public or private clouds.
 Environments can often be declared in a single file that lists the packages with any relevant version pins.

-While tags in your VCS can often be modified, you can establish policy in your package repositories to prohibit overwriting or deleting packages which eliminates uncertainty surrounding the *exact* version of the code deployed in production that encountered a reported bug.
+While tags in your VCS can often be modified, you can establish policy in your package repositories to prohibit overwriting or deleting packages.
+This eliminates uncertainty surrounding the *exact* version of the code deployed in production that encountered a reported bug relative to a strategy that deploys software versions through git tags.

 ### Recommendation

-If your company is exclusively publishing open source packages and libraries, you can publish to public repositories directly, setting up a single company-wide service account to provide push access for your packages from automated pipelines run from your CI/CD service.

-However, if any of your software is exclusively for internal use and you want to restrict access to your software engineering team, then most package managers require paid service contracts to provide private package repositories.

-Alternatively, you can use platforms that support many different package manager protocols directly, using the same platform to host all of your different package types.
+Most public package manager repositories require paid service contracts to provide private package repositories (which you then must trust them to protect).
+Not all of these may support SSO.
+There are also platforms that provide interfaces for many different package managers, and I highly recommend using one.

 Both [GitHub](https://github.com/features/packages) and [GitLab](https://docs.gitlab.com/ee/user/packages/package_registry/supported_package_managers.html) offer repositories for a small number of package managers.
-If those are sufficient, I would recommend using GitHub or GitLab.
+If your VCS is sufficient, use that as your package repository.
 Dedicated package repository services are extremely valuable and well worth the monthly expense.
 Both [JFrog Artifactory](https://jfrog.com/artifactory/) and [Sonatype Nexus](https://www.sonatype.com/products/nexus-repository) satisfy the requirements here.

 I recommend using Artifactory, as it is the only platform with a fully managed option (Nexus requires you to provision and maintain your own infrastructure to host it).